 The Metalmarks - Riodinidae

 A family of butterflies mostly found in tropical America.
-The Duke of Burgundy is the only representative of the family that occurs in Europe and is one of Somerset's rare species.
-Nobody knows how it got its English name.
+The Duke of Burgundy is the only representative of the family that occurs in the UK.
+Unfortunately it is now considered extinct in Somerset.

 The Vanessids - Nymphalidae